Sunbird-Knowlg/sunbird-content-editor/README.md

 We have an open and active [issue tracker](https://project-sunbird.atlassian.net/issues/).
 Please report any issues.

->For sunbird-content-editor demo please visit [here](https://staging.open-sunbird.org/workspace/content/create)
+>For sunbird-content-editor demo, refer [here](https://staging.open-sunbird.org/workspace/content/create)